hyosung11/Launch-School/Courses/journal.md

 12:08 Super late start to studying.
 I'm more interested in sex and strength training.
 Ugh.
 Get it together buddy!

 13:14 Okay, once I got started, I studied for over an hour straight.
 I'm close to the retake!
 Now, off to the gym.
 Starting today with original strength warmup.

+## 20220609 목요일

+09:37 Getting started a little earlier today which is good.
+I was doing JS120 Exercises yesterday and I will continue with that today.

+11:28 Taking a meal break.
+I've just been practicing different object creation patterns.